csingley/ofxtools/docs/parser.rst

     In [11]: tx.trnamt
     Out[11]: Decimal('4.7')

+While it's obvious that INTRANLIST is a list, it's perhaps less obvious that INVSTMTMSGSRSV1 is also a list, since OFX specifies that a single statement response wrapper can contain multiple statements.

-It's a real drag remembering all those tag names and crawling all the way to the bottom of deeply-nested SGML hierarchies to extract the data that you really want, so subclasses of ``ofxtools.models.base.Aggregate`` provide human-friendly aliases and shortcuts in the form of read-only instance properties that "bubble up" their descendants' attributes, virtually flattening the structure for quick access.
+It can get to be a real drag crawling all the way to the bottom of deeply-nested SGML hierarchies to extract the data that you really want, so subclasses of ``ofxtools.models.base.Aggregate`` provide some navigational conveniences.

+First, each ``Aggregate`` provides proxy access to the attributes of its ``SubAggregates`` (and its sub-subaggregates, and so on).
+If the data you're looking for is located in ``a.b.c.d.e.f``, you can access it more simply as ``a.f``.
+This won't work across lists, of course; you have to select an item from the list.
+So in this example, if ``c`` is a list type, you could get your data from ``a.c[10].f``.

+Second, the upper-level ``Aggregates`` define some human-friendly aliases for the data structures you're really looking for.
+Here's an example.

 .. code:: python